-The reservoir catchment area is approximately 230 km2.
-The land within the watershed is owned by Mosaic Forest Management, and the lakes created by the two dams are held under water licenses by the City.

-The watershed is co-managed by the City and Mosaic Forest Management.
-Jointly many policies and regulations have been put into place to protect the water quality.
+The watershed catchment area is approximately 230 km2, and the land within the watershed is owned by Mosaic Forest Management.
+The watershed is co-managed with the City and Mosaic and many policies and regulations have been put in place to protect the water quality.
 Watershed access is restricted to valid permit holders who have passed a water quality screening program.